Estelle Asmodelle

-Estelle Asmodelle (born 22 April 1964), formerly known as Estelle Maria Croot, is an Australian polymath and transgender activist.
-She has also worked as a model, actress, belly dancer, musician, abstract artist, and physicist.
-On 13 October 1987, she became the first legal transgender person in Australia to be recognised by the Births, Deaths and Marriages Department of New South Wales.
-She was the first Australian trans person to receive a passport with a revised gender marker.
-In 1986, she was referred to as "Australia’s First Sex-Change Pin-up Girl" and has received media coverage since the 1980s.
+Estelle Asmodelle (22 April 1964 – 18 April 2026), formerly known as Estelle Maria Croot, was an Australian polymath and transgender activist.
+Asmodelle also worked as a model, actress, belly dancer, musician, abstract artist, and physicist.

+Asmodelle was the first Australian trans person to receive a passport with a revised gender marker.
+In 1986, she was referred to as "Australia’s First Sex-Change Pin-up Girl".
+On 13 October 1987, Asmodelle became the first legal transgender person in Australia to be recognised by the Births, Deaths and Marriages Department of New South Wales.

 Early life

 Estelle Asmodelle was the first-born child of Silvia and Barry Croot.
 Her father's side of the family was Latvian and her mother's side was English.
 Asmodelle has one sibling.
 Asmodelle grew up in Berrima, New South Wales.
 She attended St Paul's Primary School in Moss Vale and Chevalier College.

 After briefly working in Sydney, Asmodelle moved to Wollongong to attend the University of Wollongong, where she pursued degrees in theoretical physics and computing science, hoping to become a research scientist.
-She also participated in music ensembles, including N-lettes and Miscellaneous Music, composing and performing experimental avant-garde music.
+She also participated in music ensembles, composing and performing experimental avant-garde music.
 At university, she experienced transphobic discrimination from members of the academic staff.
 As a result, Asmodelle left the university to focus on art and music.

 Activism

 While touring in Singapore, Asmodelle was detained and placed under house arrest due to her passport designating her as male.
 This and other travel-related challenges led her to advocate for legal reforms in Australia.
 At the time, the Department of Foreign Affairs and Trade did not issue female passports to trans women.

 Asmodelle persistently petitioned the Attorney-General's office.
 In 1987, she was invited by the Attorney General of New South Wales to be the first trans person to have her birth certificate amended, making her the first legally recognized trans woman in Australia.
 Months later, her passport sex designation was also amended.
 The following year, she lobbied for changes to anti-discrimination laws and for state hospital ethics boards to permit research into pregnancy for trans women.

-Asmodelle continues to advocate for the trans community and has spoken out against anti-transgender hate groups.
+Throughout her life, Asmodelle continued to advocate for the trans community and spoke out against anti-transgender hate groups.